-Pro-Palestine students petition college to ban Sabra Hummus from campus
+Pro-Palestine students petition college to ban Sabra hummus from campus

 PRO-PALESTINIAN STUDENT GROUP SHOUTS DOWN OPENLY GAY ISRAELI ACTIVIST, CALLS HIM ‘FASCIST’

-The SJP chapter has gained support from several groups on campus, including including the Swarthmore African American Student Society, the Swarthmore Indigenous Students Association, the LatinX Students Organization, the Interfaith Center Interns, the Muslim Student Association, and the Swarthmore Queer Union, CampusReform.org reported.
+The SJP chapter has gained support from several groups on campus, including the Swarthmore African-American Student Society, the Swarthmore Indigenous Students Association, the LatinX Students Organization, the Interfaith Center Interns, the Muslim Student Association and the Swarthmore Queer Union, CampusReform.org reported.

 But one campus group is standing in defiance of what they called a divisive and anti-Semitic ban.

-“The ... movement is an effectively antisemitic movement which seeks to delegitimize and ultimately eliminate the State of Israel,” the Swarthmore Students for Israel said in a statement.
+“The [...] movement is an effectively anti-Semitic movement which seeks to delegitimize and ultimately eliminate the State of Israel,” the Swarthmore Students for Israel said in a statement.

 To counter the petition, the pro-Israel group announced a fundraiser for an organization that fosters co-existence between Israeli Arabs and Jews.